Are you considering buying a smart home? This article will share the types of technology you can hope to...

 Goring-on-Thames (or Goring), Oxfordshire

-Nestled into the Goring Gap between the Chilterns and the North Wessex Downs, with its riverside frontage, Goring-on-Thames has been on the tourist trail since Victorian times.
+Nestled into the Goring Gap between the Chilterns and the North Wessex Downs, with its riverside frontage, Goring-on-Thames has been on the tourist trail since Victorian times, and is now thought to be one of the best places to live in the countryside.

 The twin villages of Goring and Streatley span the River Thames but present a single harmonious and friendly community to visitors.